rickdevera/tenable_immersion_day_labs/LabExercise-01.md

 ### Tasks

 #### Navigate to the environment
 There are two methods for remote access.
-Bastion Host credential is in the **Inventory** Section

-a.
-Browser based (Guacamole) - login to the public ip: http://[GuacamolePublicIP]:8080/guacamole
+1. Browser based (Guacamole) - login to the public ip: http://[GuacamolePublicIP]:8080/guacamole
+        - Use this method if your desktop does not have access to an RDP client.
+        - Sign in and select Windows Desktop

-b.
-Remote Desktop Protocol (RDP) – use Remote Desktop connection to login into the external IP using your preferred client (i.e. Microsoft Remote Desktop)
+2. Remote Desktop Protocol (RDP) – use Remote Desktop connection to login into the external IP using your preferred client (i.e. Microsoft Remote Desktop)

     1. You will need to navigate to the sign-in page

         1. Use the Google Chrome to navigate to Tenable sign-in page.
 	        - There's bookmark in Chrome or shortcut on the Bastion host's Windows Desktop
     	    - Use Tenable.cs credentials assigned by the class instructor.
         2. You're in *Tenable.io Workspace* page
         3. `Click` the icon to open **Tenable.cs**

 ##### Create a Project
 **A Project** is a group of any combination of connections, policies, cloud accounts: